People

 Leslie Poole, Professor of Biochemistry and Director of the Center for Structural Biology.
 The Poole laboratory contributes expertise in study of the control of redox-dependent signal transduction; her research is currently funded by NIH.

-Wayne Pratt, Assistant Professor of Psychology is an expert in the utilization of behavioral pharmacological methods to assess the role of brain reward circuitry in modulating feeding and appetitive behaviors in the rat.
+Wayne Pratt, Associate Professor of Psychology is an expert in the utilization of behavioral pharmacological methods to assess the role of brain reward circuitry in modulating feeding and appetitive behaviors in the rat.

-Neveen Said, Assistant Professor of Cancer Biology studies the differential roles of tumor suppressors and oncoproteins on tumor-stromal interactions in carcinogenesis, tumor growth and metastasis.
+Neveen Said, Associate Professor of Cancer Biology studies the differential roles of tumor suppressors and oncoproteins on tumor-stromal interactions in carcinogenesis, tumor growth and metastasis.

 Fred Salsbury, Associate Professor of Physics, is an expert on computational methods to study the relationships between macromolecular dynamics, structure and function; his research is currently funded by the NIH, and has recently funded by the NSF.